 Integrated studies in a homeschooling family can lead to an exciting context that we call “whole-family learning.”
 This means that each of your students studies the same topic at the same time, but each at his own learning level.
 In a week that has Egypt as its central topic, your youngest student learns about hippos and crocodiles in the Nile River, your middle child reads about why the Pharaohs built the Pyramids, and your oldest student is challenged to analyze the biblical view of Egyptian civilization within God’s plan of redemption.
 At each day’s end, when your whole family comes together around the kitchen table, everyone can enjoy participating in one educational conversation because everybody has been studying the same integrated subjects at different levels of understanding.

-This integrated program is a gentle K-1 introduction to the full Integrated Tapestry curriculum.
+We will be phasing out this integrated program in 2024 because at that point it will become obsolete, but in the meantime… Tapestry’s Primer is a gentle K-1 introduction to the full Integrated Tapestry curriculum.
 The Guidebook component of Primer also works well as a history “refresher course” for parents just beginning to homeschool.
 Primer is written to be interactive and easy-paced, offering a simple, conversational, hands-on and game-oriented approach to history.
 It introduces users to the joys of story-driven learning, integrated humanities studies, and full family education while taking them through a survey of the full sweep of human history.

 Primer is made up of twelve mini-units, with three “topics” each.
 Each topic is used over the course of one week, thus constituting enough material in History, Literature, Geography, Memory Work, and Activities for one school year.
 Alternatively, many users spread each topic over two weeks and use Primer over a two-year time span.